Classic FM Hall of Fame: Criticism and controversy

 The Hall of Fame reflects voter preferences, rather than public purchases of recordings, so there has been a lack of variation at the top of the chart.
 The pieces that make up the top ten have changed very little since the chart began.
-Only five different pieces have ever held the number one position.
+Only five different pieces have ever held the number one position, and only a dozen works have held the top three spots throughout the chart's existence.

 2013 provided the most controversial Hall of Fame to date as a result of an organised voting campaign concerning video game soundtracks by UK based games promoter Mark Robins.
 Several video game soundtracks were voted into the 2013 Hall of Fame, with the highest being Nobuo Uematsu's music for Final Fantasy at number three.
 This led to more than 200,000 votes being cast, the highest in the chart's history.
 John Suchet stated that he was "delighted that we've attracted so many votes for our chart" and that what he finds "truly exciting is the continued increase in a younger audience for classical music - I didn't expect to be thanking the video game industry for introducing the genre to a new generation of people, but it's wonderful."